Creative Writing: The Novel MA

 and what you will learn on the course.

-- A UK second class (2:2) UK honours degree or equivalent internationally recognised qualification.
+- A 2:2 or above UK honours degree, or equivalent internationally recognised qualification.
 Other qualifications and relevant professional or practical experience will be assessed on an individual basis.

 - Usually, applicants to this programme who do not have a degree in English or Creative Writing have taken courses such as those offered by the Open University or the Arvon Foundation or have attended private writing workshops.
 You should be able to show that you have developed your writing and your understanding of literature through private study.